 The second trough of the week is poised to influence us sometime Friday into Saturday.
 The guidance is mixed on timing, with the fasting arrival being Friday afternoon, and the slowest being Saturday into Saturday night.
 Either way you slice it, it will be an active end to the week for us.
 Deep lift and moisture will overspread the region.
 We should see a quiet Thursday for the most part as highs should stay in the low to middle 80s.

 By Friday, there are some models showing that another front will move south into the Denver Metro area and favor cooler high temperatures (70s), but that is far from certain at this juncture.
-The more common solution would be for a slower arrival with Friday staying warming in the 80s again.
+The more common solution would be for a slower arrival with Friday staying warm in the 80s again.

 Stay tuned for updates and enjoy the nice weather this week ahead of a cooler and more active weekend ahead!